Extended tour Chiapas + Oaxaca

 Day 3: Ocote Reserve and Arriaga road

-The Selva El Ocote Biosphere Reserve protects humid tropical forest and deep limestone canyons.
-Birdlife here includes, Keel-billed Toucan, Green Shrike-Vireo, along with This reserve is a refuge for species of both lowland rainforest and karst habitats, giving good chances to see the Navas Wren.
+Heading to the coast, the first early morning stop is in The Selva El Ocote Biosphere Reserve, which protects humid tropical forest and deep limestone canyons.
+Birdlife here includes, Keel-billed Toucan, Green Shrike-Vireo, along with Smoky-brown Woodpecker and the Slate-colored Solitaire.
+This reserve is a refuge for species of both lowland rainforest and karst habitats, giving good chances to see the Navas Wren.

 Day 4: Juchitán

-This transition zone mixes dry forest, scrub, and coastal plain, creating one of Oaxaca’s most diverse birding areas.
+This day would be driving to Huatulco, making two stops in Juchitan and in Playa Colorada.
+Juchitán corresponds to transition zone mixes dry forest, scrub, and coastal plain, creating one of Oaxaca’s most diverse birding areas.
 Here we may see West Mexican Chachalaca, Citreoline Trogon, White-lored Gnatcatcher, Orange-breasted Bunting, as well as Spot-breasted Oriole and Golden-cheeked Woodpecker.
 The cultural richness of the Isthmus of Tehuantepec adds to the experience.

 Day 5: Huatulco

-The coastal dry forest and mangroves of Huatulco National Park are home to a great variety of Pacific slope birds.
+Then, in the afternoon, the coastal dry forest and mangroves of Huatulco National Park are home to a great variety of Pacific slope birds.
 Targets include, Russet-crowned Motmot, Russet-naped Wren, White-lored Gnatcatcher, and colorful species such as Orange-breasted Bunting and Red-breasted Chat.
-Nocturnal birding here is especially rewarding some targets are: Pacific Screech-Owl, Colima Pygmy Owl, Northern Potoo, Buff-collared Nightjar.
+Nocturnal birding here is especial, some targets are: Pacific Screech-Owl, Colima Pygmy Owl, Northern Potoo, Buff-collared Nightjar.

 Day 6: Pluma Hidalgo

-This coffee-growing town at 1200 m is surrounded by cloud forest with rich avifauna.
-Specialties include Northern Emerald Toucanet, Mexican Hermit, Golden Vireo, Red-headed Tanager, along with Happy Wren, Cinnamon-rumped Seedeater, and Flammulated Flycatcher.
-The cool, misty mornings add a unique atmosphere for birding.
+Drive to the highlands near Huatulco heading to Pluma Hidalgo.
+Thisi is coffee-growing town at 1200 m is surrounded by cloud forest with rich avifauna.
+Specialties include Northern Emerald Toucanet, Mexican Hermit, Golden Vireo, Red-headed Tanager, along with Happy Wren, Cinnamon-rumped Seedeater, Flammulated Flycatcher and many others.

 Day 7: San Jose